 The Board examines and issues opinions on all the Commission's draft impact assessments and of major evaluations and "fitness checks" of existing legislation.
 In principle, a positive opinion is needed from the Board for an initiative accompanied by an impact assessment to be tabled for adoption by the Commission.
 The opinion accompanies the draft initiative together with the impact assessment throughout the Commission's political decision-making.
 All impact assessments and all related RSB opinions are published once the Commission has adopted the relevant proposal.
 Evaluation/"fitness check" reports and the related opinions are also published.

 The Board is independent of the policy making departments.
-It is chaired by the Deputy Secretary-General responsible for Better Regulation.
-In its new set-up, three members will be high-level Commission officials while three members will be recruited from outside the Commission.
-All members will work for the Board full time, with no other policy responsibilities.
+It is chaired at Director General level.
+In addition to the Chair, the Board consists of three high-level Commission officials and three members who are recruited from outside the Commission, selected on the basis of their expertise.
+All members work for the Board full time, with no other policy responsibilities.
 Until all members of the Board have been appointed, the members of the previous Impact Assessment Board will act as interim members of the Board.